-Our physical and mental wellbeing can be affected by many things, but there are ways to improve both.
-By making simple changes we can enrich our lives with more of what’s important, clear the “chatter” in our brain, brought on by information overload and live a healthier, wealthier life.
+Our physical and mental well-being can be affected by many things, but there are ways to improve both – take control of yours with 5 simple steps.
+Make changes to enrich your life with more of what’s important, clear the “chatter” in your brain, brought on by information overload and live a healthier, wealthier life.
 Read on and find what I’ve been incorporating into my life to improve my wellbeing.

 1. Stop listening to the news

 If you have children, it’s a good idea to protect them from hearing unnecessary negativity and keep their young, impressionable minds from being corrupted as much as possible.
 If someone starts to tell you about something they’ve heard in the news, just stay “stop, I don’t want to know about it“.
-You’ll be surprised how often you need to do this as inherently, people just can’t help wanting to talk about the news.
-I know, I used to be exactly the same.
+You’ll be surprised how often you need to do this as inherently, people just can’t help wanting to talk about the news and what’s going on around the world currently.

 2. Take 3 deep cleansing breaths